ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 Now you should see the graphical installer and can proceed as usual.

-But before that it might be smart to enable sshd first and set root password to 1234.
+But before that its smart to enable sshd first and set root password to 1234.
 You can simply do that by chrooting into the image on your PC:

 ```
 # install qemu-arm-static first